top of page

 Work in progress

-CHINESE MONETARY POLICY AND TEXT ANALYTICS: CONNECTING WORDS AND DEEDS (JOINT WITH JEANNINE BAILLIU AND XINFEN HAN)
+CHINESE MONETARY POLICY AND TEXT ANALYTICS: CONNECTING WORDS AND DEEDS (WITH JEANNINE BAILLIU AND XINFEN HAN)

 Work in progress - Link to draft